25 years of making complex technology simple

 Most rollouts fail because the tools come first.
-The way I run an implementation, the thinking comes first, whether that's a CRM at 500 locations or an AI pilot for one department.
+The way I approach training, the thinking comes first, whether it's during a 500-location CRM rollout or an AI pilot for one department.

 Talk to the people doing the work.
 Figure out what's actually broken and what a working system would do for them.
 No tools yet.
 Just the truth.